-If you truly want the job you are applying for, then act like it!
+If you genuinely want the job you are applying for, act like it!
 Make sure that your writing comes across with conviction.
-If you do not believe in yourself and what you are expressing, then how can you think anyone else will?
+If you do not believe in yourself and what you express, how can you think anyone else will?
 Be confident in yourself and let that shine through in your cover letter.
 Let your words exude passion, enthusiasm, and excitement for this new opportunity you are seeking and committed to obtaining.

 N: Noteworthy Accomplishments

-Take accomplishments that are the most relevant from your resume and include them in your cover letter.
-They shouldn’t be worded the same; restructured them to flow with the application letter.
+Take the most relevant accomplishments from your resume and include them in your cover letter.
+They shouldn’t be worded differently; restructure them to flow with the application letter.
 If you have more than two, incorporate them into bullet points.

-Briefly, explain how you executed these achievements.
-Once again, it is hard to determine the number one cover letter writing tip – but this one ranks high on my list of cover letter writing tips for teachers, school administrators or any other educators.
-Accomplishments build credibility and sell the candidates value.
+Briefly explain how you executed these achievements.
+Once again, it is hard to determine the number one cover letter writing tip – but this one ranks high on my list of cover letter writing tips for teachers, school administrators, or other educators.
+Accomplishments build credibility and sell the candidate’s value.

-This may seem obvious, but so many people forget to do this one simple step.
+This may seem obvious, but many people forget to do this simple step.
 It will definitely hurt your chances if you have missed simple errors in your cover letter.
-Watch for a misspelled word, an incoherent sentence, or a punctuation mark that is out of place.
+Watch for a misspelled word, an incoherent sentence, or an out-of-place punctuation mark.
 By submitting mistake-free documents, you will let the school know that you are detail-oriented and take the time to get the job done right – something they will be looking for in their prospective candidates.

 Q: Quantify Your Accomplishments

-Whenever talking about your accomplishments in your cover letter, it is best to have either an exact or approximate number to emphasize how big of an achievement it was.
+Whenever talking about your cover letter accomplishments, it is best to have an exact or approximate number to emphasize how big of an achievement it was.
 For instance, if you have secured a grant… how much was it?
 If you decreased absenteeism, by what percentage?

 R: Recognize Your Audience

-Assessing job advertisements is a good first step to understanding your audience, discovering what they are looking for, and how to write a great document that will capture their attention.
-Don’t exclusively on a job ad.
-Search the internet for the school district’s website and discover their unique attributes and demographics, etc.
+Assessing job advertisements is an excellent first step to understanding your audience, discovering what they are looking for, and how to write an important document that will capture their attention.
+Don’t focus exclusively on a job ad.
+Search the internet for the school district’s website, discover their unique attributes and demographics, etc.

 S: Stand Out

 All the cover letter writing tips for teachers on this page have one thing in common – they will help you stand out.
 Remember, when you write your teaching cover letter, you are selling yourself first and foremost.
-Coming across as a desirable candidate using the right words is essential to engage and generate interest and move to your resume.
+Coming across as a desirable candidate using the right words is essential to engage, generate interest, and move to your resume.

-Assess the school district’s job advertisement, if available, and make certain that you have touched on all required qualifications in your cover letter.
+Assess the school district’s job advertisement, if available, and ensure you have touched on all required qualifications in your cover letter.

 T: Tell Them What You Can Do

 Make them want you!
-This is the key message you must remember when crafting your cover letter; use this letter to appeal to their needs and desires.
-If you have an outstanding education, qualifications, and/or experience, make sure they are aware of it.
-However, always make sure that you are not bragging, exaggerating, or coming across as arrogant.
-As well, let the reader know that you want to help the school district to be successful.
-Researching the school district is important to communicate how you can be of value to their school
+This is the critical message you must remember when crafting your cover letter; use this letter to appeal to their needs and desires.
+If you have an outstanding education, qualifications, and/or experience, ensure they know it.
+However, always ensure you are not bragging, exaggerating, or coming across as arrogant.
+As well as let the reader know that you want to help the school district thrive.
+Researching the school district is essential to communicate how you can be of value to their school.

 Your cover letter should complement your resume.
 This means there needs to be uniformity between the two documents concerning formatting, style, font, borders, etc. They should both have the same overall layout.
 Furthermore, it demonstrates your keen eye for detail and the ability to remain consistent.